DGP-LVM: Derivative Gaussian process latent variable models: Simulation study

+where $b$ is a scaler and is chosen in accordance with the acting periodicity parameter $\rho$.
+The data generating process then follows Eq. \eqref{eqn:per-sim-y}.
+This fifth scenario is designed to test the limitations of modelling non-stationary data with stationary GPs.

 To demonstrate the adversity of scale difference between $y$ and $y'$, we induce a scaling factor of $\lambda = 3$ that propagates through the GP marginal SD and error SD (see Section \ref{sec-custom hyp}).
 The GP marginal SD for the output $y$ and the derivative $y'$ are related through $\lambda$ such that $\alpha = \lambda \alpha'$.
 Similarly for the error SD, $\sigma = \lambda \sigma'$.
-Therefore, we only specify sampling distributions for $\alpha' \sim \text{Uniform}(0.4, 0.6)$ and $\sigma' \sim \text{Uniform}(0.05, 0.15)$.
-The ground truth GP length scale is sampled as $\rho \sim \text{Uniform}(0.5, 1)$.
-The choice of our sampling distributions enabled us to explicitly select a range of values for our hyperparameters for which the simulated GP data would contain enough signals.
+Therefore, we only specify sampling distributions for $\alpha' \sim \text{Normal}^+(3, 0.25^2)$ and $\sigma' \sim \text{Normal}^+(1, 0.25^2)$.
 In reality, $\lambda > 3$ or $\lambda < 1/3$ may very well occur (see Section \ref{sec-case-study}).
 In the simulations, we chose to avoid more extreme $\lambda$ values to prevent substantial convergence issues for models without scaling modifications.
 This allows us to showcase these models' (reduced) performance without confounding this finding with convergence considerations.
-Further, we introduce an uniform between-dimension correlation of $0.5$ for the simulated GP scenario as to represent moderate interactions between outputs.
+The ground truth GP length scale is sampled as $\rho \sim \text{Normal}^+(1, 0.05^2)$.
+The choice of our sampling distributions, especially for the length scale $\rho$ being an informed prior, enables us to explicitly select a range of values for our hyperparameters for which the simulated GP data would contain sufficient amount of signal.
+Further, we introduce an uniform between-dimension correlation of $0.5$ for all the simulated data scenario as to represent moderate interactions between outputs.
 Combined with the sampling of true hyperparameters for each output dimension, our simulated data mimics the real-world data scenario where such assumptions are prevalent.